Lainie Kazan

 Lainie Kazan (born Lainie Levine; May 15, 1940) is an American actress and singer.
 She was nominated for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for St. Elsewhere and the 1993 Tony Award for Best Featured Actress in a Musical for My Favorite Year.
 She was nominated for a Golden Globe Award for her role in My Favorite Year (1982).
-Kazan played Maria Portokalos in My Big Fat Greek Wedding and its sequel film My Big Fat Greek Wedding 2.
-She also played Aunt Frida on The Nanny.
+Kazan played Maria Portokalos in the My Big Fat Greek Wedding franchise.
+She also played Aunt Freida on The Nanny.